vers run

 What gets created

-- New cluster: Fresh cluster with your specified configuration
+- New environment: Fresh environment with your specified configuration

-- Root VM: The primary VM in the cluster with your settings
+- Root VM: The primary VM with your settings

 - Local HEAD: Updated to point to the new root VM